Heroes-Academy/Intro-to-Python-Spring-2016/docs/source/week4.rst

 More specifically, Objects have two qualities: **functions,** which are things that the object can *do*, and *properties,* which are pieces of information that describe an object.

 Every different type of Object has its own unique set of functions and properties.
-For example, a Turtle Object has the functions `forward()`, `left()`, `right()`, etc. Notice how functinos always end in parentheses!
+For example, a Turtle Object has the functions ``forward()``, ``left()``, ``right()``, etc. Notice how functions always end in parentheses!

 We'll talk more about Objects later - and eventually you'll learn how to write your own! - but for this week, I just wanted to introduce the concept.
 Objects are **things**, functions are **actions**, and properties are **details** about an Object.

 We spent quite a while working with Turtles and doing various activities - drawing shapes and words, using different colors, etc. Some of the code we used in class will be included in the "Extra Resources" section below, so look there if you want to try some out on your own!

-The last thing we learned about is the **For loop.** For loops are great - they use indented lines to form a 'paragraph' (kind of like If statements!) and let you run the code in that paragraph over and over again, as many times as you want!
+The last thing we learned about is the ``for`` loop. ``for`` loops are great - they use indented lines to form a 'paragraph' (kind of like If statements!) and let you run the code in that paragraph over and over again, as many times as you want!

 Say you wanted to print someone's name 10 times (kind of a ridiculous example).
 The loop would look like this:
 ::